BilawalAhmed0900/2048/README.md

 A console version of game 2048

 * Only for windows
-* If you want port getchar to Linux too
+* If you want, port getchar to Linux